How to Re-Pot Your Houseplant

 "If you want your plant to get bigger, put it in a larger pot,” says Carlos Franco, owner of Green Fresh Florals + Plants.
 “I tell everyone that your plant will only grow to the size of the pot it is in.
 Just like people, plants need room to grow.”

 There are a variety of ways to tell if your houseplant needs more space to grow.
-If one or several of the following things are happening with your plant, it’s time to make a plan for repotting it.
+If one of the following things are happening with your plant, it’s time to follow these instructions.

-- Is your plant, or plants, growing slower than usual?
+- Is your plant growing slower than usual?

-- Is it challenging to keep the soil moist?
+- is it hard to keep the soil in your pot moist?

 - Do you see roots growing through the bottom drainage hole?